-Whales and other cetaceans (such as dolphins and porpoises) are considered stranded when they are 1) found dead on shore or floating in the water; 2) found alive on shore and unable to return to the water; or 3) are found alive at sea but unable to return to their natural habitat (e.g., if trapped in shallow water or injured).7 Because healthy pinnipeds (e.g., seals and sea lions) come to land to rest, not all individuals found on land are considered stranded, only those found dead or in need of medical attention (which requires expert assessment to determine).
-In the United States, pinniped species strand more often than cetaceans.8 However, strandings of numerous whale species have been documented along the coastline of the United States.
+Whales and other cetaceans (such as dolphins and porpoises) are considered stranded when they are found (1) dead on shore or floating in the water; (2) alive on shore and unable to return to the water; or (3) alive at sea but unable to return to their natural habitat without human assistance (e.g., if trapped in shallow water or injured).20 Because healthy pinnipeds (e.g., seals and sea lions) come to land to rest, not all individuals found on land are considered stranded, only those found dead or in need of medical attention (which requires expert assessment to determine).
+In the United States., pinnipeds strand more often than cetaceans.21 However, strandings of numerous whale species have been documented along the U.S. coastlines.
 These strandings are not confined to one geographic region, though different stranding patterns have emerged in relation to location and time of year.
-Strandings are often caused by: 1) injuries due to vessel collisions, entanglement or ingestion of active and derelict fishing gear and marine debris, or other human interactions; 2) infectious and non-infectious diseases; 3) malnutrition; 4) unusual weather events or oceanographic conditions; or 5) some combination of these or other factors.
+Strandings are often caused by: (1) injuries due to vessel collisions, entanglement or ingestion of active and derelict fishing gear and marine debris, or other human interactions; (2) infectious and non-infectious diseases; (3) malnutrition; (4) unusual weather events or oceanographic conditions; or (5) some combination of these or other factors.
+See What are some of the causes of stranding events for marine mammals? and What are the drivers of recent humpback whale strandings on the U.S. Atlantic Coast?

-The National Oceanic and Atmospheric Administration (NOAA)'s Marine Mammal Health and Stranding Response Program was established under the U.S. Marine Mammal Protection Act to coordinate emergency responses to sick, injured, out of habitat, or entangled marine mammals, This coordination is achieved through collaborations with federal, state, local, and tribal governmental agencies as well as an extensive network of regional stranding responders involving academic institutions, zoos and aquariums, museums, and non-governmental organizations.
+The National Oceanic and Atmospheric Administration (NOAA)'s Marine Mammal Health and Stranding Response Program was established under the U.S. Marine Mammal Protection Act to coordinate emergency responses to sick, injured, out of habitat, or entangled marine mammals, This coordination is achieved through collaborations with federal, state, local, and tribal governmental agencies, as well as an